sav-che/TL-2/Supporting pages/List of collections.md

-This is a list of abbreviations recognized as collection codes, either matched automatically to Index Herbariorum (IH) or manually resolved where possible.
-Erroneous acronyms with typographic errors are also listed.
+This is a list of abbreviations recognized as collection codes, either matched automatically to current Index Herbariorum (IH) or manually resolved where possible.
+Erroneous abbreviations with typographic errors are also listed.
+In most cases they were fixed by comparison with printed editions of "Index Herbariorum.
+Part II.
+Collectors" (IH-Collectors) [at BHL](https://www.biodiversitylibrary.org/bibliography/200637).
+"Part I. The herbaria of the world" is cited below as IH-Herbaria.
 Extended table of edits, including acronyms with OCR errors that were initially parsed as separate herbaria, can be found [at GitHub](https://github.com/sav-che/TL-2/tree/main/Maintenance/raw_files) (`tl2-collections`).

 ___